amm-zelle/kops-kubernetes-cluster-setup-aws/README.md

 # kops-kubernetes-cluster-configuration
 # Landmark Technologies,  -    Landmark Technologies
 # Tel: +1 437 215 2483,   -     +1 437 215 2483
-# mylandmarktech@gaIL.com,  -    www.mylandmarktech.com
+# mylandmarktech@gmail.com,  -    www.mylandmarktech.com

 # Setting up Kubernetes (K8s) Cluster on AWS Using KOPS

-1.kops is a software use to create production ready k8s cluster in a cloud provider like AWS.
+1.kops is a software used to create production ready k8s cluster in a cloud provider like AWS.

 2. kOPS SUPPORTS MULTIPLE CLOUD PROVIDERS